Sweet and Sour Onions

-The wildflower honey adds a wonderful flavor to the onions, but if it's hard to find, any honey will do.
+Wildflower honey adds a wonderful flavor to the onions in this dish, but if it's hard to find, any honey will do.

-1 3⁄4 lbs. unpeeled small yellow boiling onions
+- 1 3⁄4 lb. unpeeled small yellow boiling onions

 - 1⁄3 cup white wine vinegar

 - Bring a large pot of salted water to a boil over high heat.
 Add onions and blanch for 2 minutes to loosen peels.
 Drain onions and, when cool enough to handle, peel.

 - Heat butter and extra-virgin olive oil in a large skillet over medium heat.
 Add onions, stir to coat with butter and oil, then slowly add vinegar.
 Cook until vinegar evaporates by a third, about 5 minutes, then stir in honey.

 - Reduce heat to low and cook, stirring occasionally, until onions are tender and sauce is creamy and caramel-colored, 30–40 minutes.
 Transfer to a large shallow serving bowl and season with pepper.
 Serve chilled or at room temperature.